 4. Sustainable Cities and Digital Participation.
 Analysing and modelling digital social innovation processes in the governance of urban sustainability in Turin and Brussels (2022-2025)

 In collaboration with Edgeryders O.U. we are running a research project funded by the Italian Minister of Research on green and innovative projects.
 The project revolves around the identification, analysis and modeling of digitally enabled social innovation initiatives for tackling sustainability challenges in the city and fueling democratic participation processes.
 By adopting qualitative-quantitative research methods (including web-mining and mapping, Semantic Social Network Analysis, participatory observation, discourse analysis and in-deep interviews) the researcher will investigate the operational practices and the knowledge-sharing fluxes that characterize the work of the social innovators working (socio) environmental sustainability challenges in Turin and Bruxelles.
 Urban regeneration processes performed via ecological co-housing, green infrastructure restoration and public space commoning are potentially investigated.
-The project has been elaborated by Chiara Certomà, is run by Samantha Cenere and supervised by Paolo Giaccaria.
+The project, elaborated and supervised by Chiara Certomà and Paolo Giaccaria, is run by Samantha Cenere.

 5. Preparing a COST Action proposal on DSI in the European cities (2022-2023)